by Calculated Risk on 9/06/2019 09:14:00 AM

 Unemployed over 26 Weeks

 This graph shows the number of workers unemployed for 27 weeks or more.

-According to the BLS, there are 1.435 million workers who have been unemployed for more than 26 weeks and still want a job.
-This was down from 1.478 million in June.
+According to the BLS, there are 1.243 million workers who have been unemployed for more than 26 weeks and still want a job.
+This was up from 1.166 million in July.

 The headline jobs number was well below expectations, and the previous two months were revised down.
 The headline unemployment rate was unchanged at 3.7%.
 Wage growth was at expectations.